 Macon Mortgage, Broker, Loan Officer

-Also known as a "loan representative" or "account executive," a loan officer represents the borrower to the lending institution.
-The borrower is guided through the entire process, from selecting the loan to closing, by the mortgage banker.
-Loan officers are paid a commission or salary for their work by their employers.
+A mortgage banker (also called an "account executive" or "loan representative") represents the borrower to the lender.
+The borrower is walked through the entire process, from choosing a loan to closing, by the mortgage banker.
+Either a salary or commission is given to mortgage brokers by their employers.

-Shopping for a mortgage loan?
-We will be glad to help!
-Give us a call today at
+Are you looking for a mortgage loan?
+We'll be glad to discuss your mortgage needs!
+Call us at